acpennington/GoatController/docs/cardnotes.md

 - Roc from the Valley of Haze: Requires shuffle button (see ticket #227)
 - It is debatable (and almost entirely irrelevant) as to whether or not Tyler the Great Warrior is legal in Goat Format.
 It has not been added for now.
 - White Magician Pikeru: See D.D.
 Dynamite.

-Note: Only cards from A-G have been evaluated so far.